stenito/fasticons/README.md

 ### Horizontal and vertical lists

-A set of icons can be stylesd in a horizontal (default) or vertical list.
+A set of icons can be styled in a horizontal (default) or vertical list.

 ### With or without link